-The Born-Oppenheimer approximation is a common assumption in quantum chemistry that simplifies the treatment of molecular systems by assuming that the motion of nuclei and the electrons in a molecule can be considered separately.
-The approximation assumes that the nuclear motion (nuclei are much heavier than electrons) could be treated in a way separate from electron motion.
-This means that the electronic wave function can be solved completely separately from the nuclear motion, treating the electronic energy as a potential energy that electrons usually react much faster than the nuclei.
+We make the Born-Oppenheimer approximation, which is valid because nuclei are much heavier than electrons.
+In fact, a proton (the nucleus of hydrogen) has a mass about 1836 times larger than an electron, and the ratio between the nucleus's mass and that of the electrons only increases for heavier elements.
+So large is the mass difference that the approximation holds that the nuclei and electrons do not move together, but rather that the electrons respond instantaneously to changes in the positions of the nuclei.
+This assumption works well for most molecules, because the electrons usually react much faster than the nuclei.
 However, this approximation can break down if atoms in a molecule have large differences in atomic mass.
 And in particular, the case when molecules contain light atoms (hydrogen's) and much heavier ones (chlorine, iodine and other heavier elements) the motion of the nuclei can no longer be neglected.
 Hydrogen atoms, for instance, are relatively light, so they can wiggle quite well in particular vibrational modes.
 As the hydrogen nuclei motion becomes significant compared to the electron motion, one can expect deviations from the normal vibrational energy levels.
 For some molecules, the nuclei move enough to induce changes in the potential energy surface of the molecule, which then must be treated by coupling nuclear and electronic motion in a more involved way.
-For example, in molecules with heavier atoms bonded to hydrogen, such as hydrogen halides (HCl, HF, etc.), the large contrast in atomic masses between the hydrogen nucleus and the halogen can yield strong nuclear motion, especiallyin vibrational modes.
-Such nuclear motionallows for breakdown of the Born-Oppenheimer approximation, and non-adiabatic effects must be used to describe the system accurately.
+For example, in molecules with heavier atoms bonded to hydrogen, such as hydrogen halides (HCl, HF, etc.), the large contrast in atomic masses between the hydrogen nucleus and the halogen can yield strong nuclear motion, especially in vibrational modes.
+Such nuclear motion allows for breakdown of the Born-Oppenheimer approximation, and nonadiabatic effects must be used to describe the system accurately.
 In such cases the electron wave function may no longer be able to respond instantaneously to the motion of the nuclei as is assumed in the Born-Oppenheimer approximation.
 This means that for cases in which the mass difference between the atoms is large, the approximation breaks down, and more advanced models that take into account the coupling of nuclear and electronic motions are needed.